gtelang/PackageHandoff/README.md

 ## Installation

 ####  *The C++ part*
-Having installed the prerequisites, navigate to **codeHaskell-pho/src** and type `make`.
-Light editing might be required to the /Makefile/ depending especially on where the gcc executable and the *.so* and *.hpp* files of CGAL might be on your machine.
+Having installed the prerequisites, navigate to **codeHaskell-pho/src** and type **`make`**.
+Light editing might be required to the `Makefile` depending especially on where the gcc executable and the *.so* and *.hpp* files of CGAL might be on your machine.
 For that, you might find the bash commands **`which gcc`** and **`locate libCGAL`** useful.

 #### *The Haskell part*
 Go up one level into **codeHaskell-pho**, and type

 ```zsh
  stack build
 ```

-Then sit back and enjoy a mojito!
-Stack will take care of fetching the appropriate haskell-related library dependencies (even the GHC compiler) if they have not been installed on your machine and compile the `.hs` packagehandoff files. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**
+Now sit back and enjoy a mojito!
+Stack will take care of fetching the appropriate Haskell libraries (even the compiler!) if they have not been installed on your machine and then compiling the `.hs` packagehandoff source-code inside `src` and `app`. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**

 ## Building and Running the Executable

-That long build process you probably just witnessed, was due to the many dependencies that needed to be installed on your virgin machine.
-If you make changes to the existing library code in **PackgeHandoff.org** or write your own `Main.hs` file inside *codeHaskell-pho/app*, type `stack build` at the command prompt to compile the code.
+That long build process you probably just witnessed, was due to the many dependencies needed by your virgin machine.
+If you make changes to the existing library code in **PackgeHandoff.org** or write your own `Main.hs` file inside *codeHaskell-pho/app*, type **`stack build`** at the command prompt to re-compile.

-`codeHaskell-pho/src` contains a `Main.hs` file which creates a [Gloss](http://gloss.ouroborus.net/) canvas onto which you can interactively insert robots, adjust their fuel, insert packages and use one of the displayed algorithms to create and then animate the schedule.
+`codeHaskell-pho/app` contains `Main.hs` which creates a [Gloss](http://gloss.ouroborus.net/) canvas onto which you can interactively insert robots, adjust their fuel, place packages and use one of the algorithms displayed at the command prompty to generate and then animate the schedule.
 To execute the executable for this `Main.hs` function type **`stack exec main`** at the command-prompt.

-All "Main.hs" type file (i.e. those with `main::IO ()` functions) go here.
-These files are constantly in flux depending on the computational experiment; hence they are developed separately with their own literate files inside that `app` folder .
+All "`Main.hs`-type" files (i.e. those with `main::IO ()` functions) go into `app`.
+These files are constantly in flux depending on the computational experiment; hence they are developed separately with their own literate files inside `app` .
 ## Editing the Library Code

 If you want to add implementations of new algorithms or bug-fixes to existing ones inside `PackageHandoff.org`, use Emacs's Org mode and tangle the file using `C-c C-v t`.